OFORAH007/Beta-Marketplace/README.md

 ### Dataset Sources & Description

-Sales Data: The Primary Dataset used for this Analysis is "Beta Marketplace Sales Dataset.csv" file, containing detailed information about eachsales made by the Company.
+Sales Data: The Primary Dataset used for this Analysis is "Beta Marketplace Sales Dataset.csv" file, containing detailed information about each sales made by the Company.

 ### Objectives

 The main objectives of this analysis are to:
-- Understand Product Performance: Identify top-performing and bottom-performing products/subcategories by revenue, profit, and quantity sold.
+- understand Product Performance: Identify top-performing and bottom-performing products/subcategories by revenue, profit, and quantity sold.
-- Analyze Customer Behavior: Segment customers by gender, region, and purchase patterns to understand customer lifetime value and product preferences.
+- analyse Customer Behavior: Segment customers by gender, region, and purchase patterns to understand customer lifetime value and product preferences.
-- Assess Financial Health: Evaluate monthly and daily revenue trends, cost structures, and profit margins to identify periods of growth or decline.
+- assess Financial Health: Evaluate monthly and daily revenue trends, cost structures, and profit margins to identify periods of growth or decline.
-- Understanding regional distribution of various product hierarrchy.
+- understanding regional distribution of various product hierarchy.
-- Identify Opportunities: Uncover insights that can lead to improved inventory management, targeted marketing campaigns, and enhanced financial strategies.
+- identify Opportunities: Uncover insights that can lead to improved inventory management, targeted marketing campaigns, and enhanced financial strategies.

 ### Tools Used